iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> Sometimes I walk fast and the tracker doesn't register it as brisk.<br> :date: __2021-03-05 13:06:01__

+> Great app.
+Simple, straight forward.
+Has motivated me to up my brisk walking and achieve simple goals.
+Stops me taking short cuts on my walk.<br> :date: __2021-03-05 11:48:10__

+> It's good to feel the achievement of meeting your goal but I'd like it beyter c there was a step count too.<br> :date: __2021-03-04 19:45:10__

+> Find this app very good and easy to use.<br> :date: __2021-03-04 14:22:17__

+> Too intrusive.
+It wants an email address and wants to access too many features on my phone.<br> :date: __2021-03-03 20:20:15__

 > I love this app and use it daily.
 Only gripe is that you can only have a target of 30 minutes maximum.<br> :date: __2021-02-26 01:48:55__